JDElite Flowchart Builder User Guide

 Flowcharts represent the steps of algorithms, processes or workflows, vizualising the structure of the problems or tasks.

-You build a diagram by simply drag-and-drop nodes from the palette and by dragging links between the nodes, connecting the popup handles with the mouse.
+Build a diagram by simply drag-and-drop nodes from the palette and by dragging links between the nodes, connecting the popup handles with the mouse.

 - Vertical